Tucson, Ariz. – People send Davy Rothbart trash.

 The waitress probably has a story or two.
 He can tell by the way she plucks the coffee carafe from the hotplate, wearily wheeling around to serve a nearly empty dining room.

-There’s a guy slouched in the middle booth who looks like Tom Waits.
+That guy slouched in the middle booth looks like Tom Waits.
 What’s his story?

 All Rothbart has to do is ask, which can lead anywhere.